-Millions of Americans are searching for the best way to replace their missing and failing teeth.
+Millions of Americans are searching for the best way to replace their missing teeth.
 A full-arch permanent bridge that is anchored to a set of dental implants is the perfect solution for many patients.
 The implants provide a permanent attachment foundation for the bridge which replaces the full set of teeth and gums on upper and lower jaws.

 Read the Best-Selling Book